Binnette/tree-extract/README.md

 ## Update datalist

 Run `npm run datalist` to update the datalist.
-These datalists are used for autocompletion when typing in the genus and species inputs.
+These data are used for autocompletion when typing in the genus and species inputs.

 ## License